jallred33/engl784/schedule.md

 ### work due:
 * Read "Benjy" and "Quentin" sections of TSAF
 * Faulkner, "Introduction to TSAF"
-* Carolyn Porter, from *William Faulkner* (39-54)
+* Sartre, “On The Sound and the Fury: Time in the Work of Faulkner”

 ## 3/7 TSAF II
 ### readings/in class:
 * Read "Jason" and "Dilsey" sections (finish the novel)
-* Sartre, “On The Sound and the Fury: Time in the Work of Faulkner”
 * Matthews, ["That Evening Sun Go Down"](https://ebookcentral.proquest.com/lib/huntercollege-ebooks/reader.action?docID=428098&ppg=87)

 ### work due: